extropium/leaflet_ionic/sql-for-data-science-1-master/week-3/README.md

 [video](https://www.coursera.org/learn/sql-for-data-science/lecture/Dk0bv/inner-joins)

 Inner joins are used to select records that have the same value in multiple tables.
-An inner join is an intersection of two tables - records that are commo
+An inner join is an intersection of two tables - records that are common as a result of columns with matching values from each table.

+This is where keys become important.